maxjanes/basic_assert/README.md

 end
 ```

-or define your own asserting policies and side effects, or override them for the given `self' where appropriate.
+or define your own asserting policies and side effects, or override them for the given `self` where appropriate.

-An *asserter* is a concern exposing an assert() function responsible of evaluating the given condition; a *raiser* is a concern exposing an assert_raise() function responsible of managing the actual condition failure.
+An *asserter* is a concern exposing an `assert()` function responsible of evaluating the given condition; a *raiser* is a concern exposing an `assert_raise()` function responsible of managing the actual condition failure.

 Currently, the following asserters and raisers are defined:
-- BasicAsserter: exposes plain and block versions, with or without message
+- `BasicAsserter`: exposes plain and block versions, with or without message
-- NoopAsserter: does nothing, blocks are never evaluated in this case
+- `NoopAsserter`: does nothing, blocks are never evaluated in this case
-- ExceptionRaiser: raises an ExceptionRaiser::AssertionException
+- `ExceptionRaiser`: raises an `ExceptionRaiser::AssertionException`

 ## Development